shabnam-codes/shabnam-codes/README.md

 ## Hi there 👋
-I'm shabnam banu, an Artificial Intelligence and Machine Learning student from Hyderabad, India.
+I'm Shabnam Banu, an Artificial Intelligence and Machine Learning student from Hyderabad, India.

 I am an aspiring problem solver and my areas of interest are Machine learning, Web dev and DSA.